smboyce/smboyce.github.io/cv.md

 permalink: /cv/
 ---

 I currently work at the [Leopold Tavern](http://leopoldtavern.co.uk/), home to Southsea's greatest range of beers.

-I am not looking for new employment.
+We have ten handpumps for traditional ale and also nine draught beers and ciders so naturally cellar management is a major factor.
+Our ale range changes twice weekly and we're also known for a wide array of craft bottles.

+The Leopold doesn't stock the typical big brand lagers, nor do we sell shots and in doing so the pub has carved a distinct niche for itself in an area rich with pubs.

 ## Previous employment